Understanding cultural differences in Germany for expats

 Cultural Differences Every Expat Should Know

-The cultural aspects of Germany that catch people off guard are rarely the dramatic ones.
-Nobody warns you about the silence in lifts, the complete absence of small talk at the supermarket checkout, or the fact that showing up two minutes late to a meeting is treated with the kind of quiet disapproval usually reserved for serious moral failures.
-According to Destatis, Germany’s federal statistics office, Germany is now home to people from over 190 countries, and cultural diversity in Germany has genuinely grown.
-Yet the core cultural framework remains distinctly and stubbornly German.
-Understanding that framework is not optional if you want to build a real life here.
+The cultural aspects that catch people off guard are rarely the dramatic ones.
+Nobody warns you about the silence in lifts, the complete absence of small talk at the supermarket checkout, or the fact that showing up two minutes late to a meeting earns the kind of quiet disapproval usually reserved for serious moral failures.
+In 2024, a colleague in Wolfsburg told me, completely without malice, that my report structure was poor.
+No cushioning, no apology, no “just a thought.”
+That is not rudeness in Germany.
+That is normal.
+It took me longer than I’d like to admit to stop reading it as a personal attack.

 cultural differences germany expats overview